 What is the treatment for erythroderma?

-Erythroderma is potentially serious, even life-threatening, and most patients require hospitalisation for monitoring and to restore fluid and electrolyte balance, circulatory status and body temperature.
+Erythroderma is potentially serious, even life-threatening, and the patient may require hospitalisation for monitoring and to restore fluid and electrolyte balance, circulatory status, and body temperature.

 The following general measures apply: